liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

 - Overriding a *Language.properties* file
 - Other Hooks

-Like portlets, layout templates, and themes, hooks are created and managed using the Plugins SDK, or the terminal.
-Let's create and deploy a hook using both environments.
+As with portlets, layout templates, and themes, the easiest way to create and manage hooks is via Liferay IDE or Developer Studio.
+However, if you don't want to use an IDE, you can use the terminal.
+We'll demonstrate how to create and deploy a hook using both Liferay IDE and the terminal.

 ## Creating a Hook [](id=creating-a-hook-liferay-portal-6-2-dev-guide-10-en)

-Regardless of whether you use the Plugins SDK or your terminal to create hooks, hooks projects are stored in the Plugins SDK's `hooks` directory.
+Regardless of whether you use Liferay IDE or your terminal to create hooks, hooks projects are stored in the Plugins SDK's `hooks` directory.

-***Using Developer Studio:***
+***Using Liferay IDE:***

-1. Go to File &rarr; New &rarr; Liferay Project.
+1. Go to *File* &rarr; *New* &rarr; *Liferay Project*.

 2. Enter *example* for your Project name and *Example* for your Display name.